-He re-entered the world of gigging (his own material) last year with a home-made summer tour – of gardens, kitchens and Greyhound festivals.
+He re-entered the world of gigging (his own material) in 2018 with a home-made summer tour of gardens, kitchens and Greyhound festivals.

-Dan currently teaches songwriting in schools, and leads a number of South East London community choirs and a community band – for which he has no-one to blame but himself.
+Dan currently teaches songwriting in schools pandemic permitting), and leads a number of South East London community choirs and a community band – for which he has no-one to blame but himself.
 Recent gig feedback: ‘One of the best gigs I’ve ever been to.’
 Matt Ottewill, http://www.planetoftunes.com/ ‘Loved your set, Dan.
 Voice like silk.’
 Ben Henderson www.bumperandthumper.com.

 Links and videos: